talkingseed/django_channels/README.md

 Main idea is to use Django for ORM, API, admin panel

 ## Next:
+- HTTPS since login, search and better to be done with it earlier
 - Outside mysql
 - React front end, normalized data on front end (db, state, routing?)
 - Admin: admin, users, anonymous users, chat rooms